OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadParcelsFromHydroBase/ReadParcelsFromHydroBase.md

 Ditches are identified using a water district identifier (WDID).
 Wells are identified using a WDID if the well has a water right or other administrative data, or a well permit receipt identifier if WDID is not available.
-Modelers should typically use WDID for wells if it is available, although receipt can be.
+Modelers should typically use WDID for wells if it is available, although receipt can be used if desired.

 **<p style="text-align: center;">
 ![parcel-supply-objects](parcel-supply-objects.png)